 For some of us, Monday was spent close to our television sets as news continued to pour in and tears continued to pour out.
 A call to our adult children in Palo Alto and Pasadena confirmed their health as well as their sadness telling us that, now more than ever, they’re looking forward to being together with family at Thanksgiving.
 One of our church members immediately flew to Los Angeles to be with her daughter who, having been part of the crowd, escaped without physical injury but with what many have come to expect as a sort of Post Traumatic Stress Syndrome having experienced such devastation first-hand.

 So how are we to even make sense of such devastation through which we seem to be living?
 If you’re expecting something profound from me this week, reading my blog may disappoint you.
 For, quite simply, I am devastated too.
 So, from time to time when I experience devastation, I return to what is perhaps a lesser known book in the Hebrew Bible called Lamentations.
 Being a small book, it is comprised of only five chapters filled with the disillusionment that comes from experiencing the devastation when the forces of darkness seem to prevail against the faithful.
-Yet, at the very center of this text appear the following words: The steadfast love of the LORD never ceases, his mercies never come to an end; they are new every morning; great is your faithfulness (Lamentations 3:22-23).
-So if you’ve hung around church for as long as I have, or even longer, you’ll probably recognize these words which inspired the popular hymn we sing at least once a year to recall the nature of God during the darkest of times.
-The lyrics go like this:
+Yet, at the very center of this text appear the following words: The steadfast love of the LORD never ceases, his mercies never come to an end; they are new every morning; great is your faithfulness (Lamentations 3:22-23, NRSV).
+So if you’ve hung around church for as long as I have, or even longer, you’ll probably remember the lyrics to popular hymn we sing at least once a year to recall the nature of God during the darkest of times: Great is Thy Faithfulness.

 – Pastor Lee Neish